-- When a plant is under-watered, it reduces the amount of resources sent to the least-important leaves.
-When you water, the plant may recover, but damage has already been done.
+- When a plant is under-watered, it reduces the number of resources sent to the least-important leaves.
+When you water, the plant may recover, but the damage has already been done.

 - Some plants react to changes in watering slower than others, so some will show symptoms of distress within a week, others can take several weeks to display signs of a problem.